Carbonll/IoTBay/README.md

-Issues
+## Issues
-[✓] Payment feature functionality
+- [x] Payment feature functionality
-[x] Radio button not checked on session close
+- [ ] Radio button not checked on session close
-[x] Details not appearing on user edit page
+- [ ] Details not appearing on user edit page